partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Uhu, kawaii!!!
 A name...
 What should it be...

 Papa: What name will you choose for the puppy?
-Use the D pad, A button, B button erases. (you get the drill)
+Use the D pad, A button, B button erases.

-(Doggie's name here.
-I'm gonna call him.....
-Barley!)
+[Doggie's name here.
+We're using the default name Barley!
+Use 変 to change between hiragana and katakana, and 終 to confirm.]

 Papa: Barley.

-(Yes/No)
+👉Yes / No

 Momo: Barley, your name is Barley.
 Got it?